Groumy/Groumy.github.io/_drafts/tbh-switch.md

 # My own needs

 So as their GM and and the only RPG Geek at the table, I started to look at different systems.
 I soon realized that I had to consider my needs too.
-They were reasons that made me choose the Cypher System some years ago and if I focused only on the needs of my players,
+They were reasons that made me choose the Cypher System some years ago.

- but I didn't wanted to loose what I _loved_ about the Cypher System.
 So I kept in mind those point :
 * Player facing rolls
 * One stat ennemy
 * One unified action resolution mechanisim

 ## Player facing rolls

+I love player facing rolls, because I found it easier on me and I have the impression that it empowers the players.

+Getting hit by the BBEG
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTI2NjE5MDQwLDE4NjExMTgxMDVdfQ==
+JoaXN0b3J5IjpbLTQ3ODc0NDIzOSwxODYxMTE4MTA1XX0=
 -->